 Yes, but how are they made?
 Are they really recyclable?

-Watch out, the donkey can fall here.
-The company currently maintains confidentiality on the type of polymer with which it prints the shoes.
-However, he points out that they are all "free of harmful fabrics, leathers and rubbers".
-Basically, they conclude, these shoes are completely recyclable.
+Be careful, the donkey can fall here.
+The company currently remains confidential about the type of polymer with which it prints the shoes.
+However, he is keen to point out that they are all "free of harmful fabrics, leathers and rubbers".
+In essence, they conclude, these shoes are completely recyclable.

-I would well say, considering the fact that the service provides a sort of "subscription" to shoes, in an eternal circle of updates.
+I would like to say this, considering the fact that the service provides a sort of "subscription" to the shoes, in an eternal circle of updates.
 Take the new versions, return the old ones and so on: this is what CyclON tried to do two years ago, the prehistory of this sector.
 Do you remember her?

-The basic idea is that, for between 250 and 300 dollars, you get a pair of shoes and a "subscription" period during which you can change models (new designs, even quite eccentric ones, are created on a weekly basis ).
+The basic idea is that, for between 250 and 300 dollars you get a pair of shoes and a "subscription" period during which you can change models (new designs, even rather eccentric ones, are created on a weekly basis ).

-If it gives me that much, in the not too distant future we'll be changing shoes just a little slower than we change socks.
+If it gives me so much, in the not too distant future we will change our shoes just a little slower than we change our socks.